puckvg/puckvg.github.io/index.md

 Highly independent, curious, eager to learn and always looking to push boundaries.
-Puck is in the middle of her PhD in building physics-based machine-learning models to predict properties of molecules and chemical reactions.
+Puck is in the penultimate year of her PhD in building physics-based machine-learning models to predict properties of molecules and chemical reactions.
 When she's not writing code, she can usually be found on a climbing wall.
 She is proud to be a woman in science and technology.

 ### CV
 - PhD in chemistry @ [EPFL](https://www.epfl.ch/labs/lcmd/), started @ [Uni Basel](https://www.chemspacelab.org/), Oct.
 2019 - Oct.
 2024 (expected)